-\textbf{Results on \echochem{} tasks.} We detail the performance of all evaluated models on the atomic partial charge and energy prediction task in \Cref{tab:test_results}.
+We detail the performance of all evaluated models on the atomic partial charge and energy prediction task in \Cref{tab:test_results}.
 Additional metrics are reported in the Appendix~\ref{app:additionalresults}, \Cref{tab:test-metrics-charge-ext,tab:test-metrics-energy-ext}.
 As anticipated, architectures capable of handling long-range dependencies demonstrate a clear advantage on both benchmarks, given the nature of the task which requires precise modeling of subtle interatomic interactions spread across the molecular graph.

 Notably, GPS achieves the best performance on \echoe{} and it is competitive on \echoc{}, confirming the utility of global attention mechanisms in capturing distant influences that modulate quantum chemical properties , albeit at the cost of increased computational complexity (as shown in Appendix~\ref{app:runtimes}).

-Models like A-DGN and SWAN also yield competitive performance, consistently appearing among the top performers, with SWAN emerging as best model in \echoc{}.
+Models like A-DGN and SWAN also produce competitive performance, appearing consistently among the top performers, with SWAN emerging as the best model in \echoc{}.
 Their success suggests that imposing non-dissipative priors not only improves the propagation dynamics but also guides the model toward chemically plausible solutions.
 Interestingly, while DRew outperforms classical GNNs, especially in the \echoe{} taks, it performs comparatively worse than DE-GNN and transformer-based models.

 Traditional message-passing networks, particularly GCN and GIN, again lag behind.
-These results again confirm the hypothesis that localized aggregation, without mechanisms to to improve propagation effectiveness or integrate distant node information, is inadequate for atomic-level charge modeling.
-The \echochem{} benchmarks thus clearly illustrates the necessity for architectures that either incorporate global attention or embed non-dissipative dynamics to effectively tackle the intricate and non-local dependencies inherent in these molecular tasks.
+These results again confirm the hypothesis that localized aggregation, without mechanisms to improve propagation effectiveness or integrate distant node information, is inadequate for atomic-level charge modeling.
+The \echochem{} benchmarks thus clearly illustrate the necessity for architectures that either incorporate global attention or embed non-dissipative dynamics to effectively tackle the intricate and non-local dependencies inherent in these molecular tasks.